 My name is Rich.
-I live in Minneapolis.
+I live in New Jersey.
 I hang out with two cats, two dogs and a lovely woman named Lauren.
 My hobbies include genealogy and ruining home improvement projects.
 My favorite color is green, but it used to be blue.
-My favorite book is Catch-22, and my favorite sport is spreadsheets.
+My favorite book is Catch-22, and my favorite sport is spreadsheets (so... baseball).

-I'm currently a PhD student at the University of Minnesota studying bioinformatics and computational biology.
-I work for Dr. Ran Blekhman, whose research focus is on how the human genome interacts with the human microbiome—in short, studying the bacteria that colonize the human body (there are... a lot of them in there), how they affect human health, and what role our DNA plays in managing the whole process.
+I'm currently a PhD candidate at the University of Minnesota studying bioinformatics and computational biology under Dr. Ran Blekhman, whose research focus is on the human gut microbiome—in short, studying the bacteria that colonize the human body (there are... a lot of them in there), how they affect human health, and what role our DNA plays in managing the whole process.
 My current research is about how we can apply machine learning techniques to large collections of metagenomic data to measure hard-to-find ecological patterns that may be linked to disease.